gaia-platform/gaia-docs/articles/reference/ddl-relationships.md

 ## Implicit Relationships

-To associate two tables with an Implicit Relationship, specify a Value Linked Reference in the Data Definition Language (DDL) file.When two rows in different tables contain the same value in their linked fields, a link is automatically created between the rows and a relationship is created between the tables.
+To associate two tables with an Implicit Relationship, specify a Value Linked Reference in the Data Definition Language (DDL) file.
+When two rows in different tables contain the same value in their linked fields, a link is automatically created between the rows and a relationship is created between the tables.
 The relationship is considered *implicit* because links between rows are data-dependent: two rows are linked if the values in their linked fields are identical.

 For more information on Implicit Relationships, see Implicit [Relationships](ddl-implicit-relationships.md).